ryu878/pybingx/README.md

     limit: The maximum number of orders to retrieve (default is 500).
     recv_window: The receive window for the request (optional).

+### `modify_isolated_position_margin(symbol: str, margin_type: int, amount: float, position_side: str, recv_window: int = None)`
+Adjust the isolated margin funds for the positions in the isolated position mode.

+    symbol: The trading pair symbol (e.g., "BTC-USDT").
+    margin_type: The type of margin adjustment (1: Add margin, 2: Reduce margin).
+    amount: The amount of margin to adjust.
+    position_side: The position side ("LONG" or "SHORT").
+    recv_window: The receive window for the request (optional).

 ## Contributing

 Feel free to submit issues or pull requests if you'd like to improve this package.